Ball boy

 The skaters in yellow vests in the foreground are ball boys at this bandy game.

-Ball boys and ball girls, also known as ball kids, are individuals, usually human youths, but sometimes dogs, who retrieve and supply balls for players or officials in sports such as association football, American football, bandy, cricket, tennis, baseball and basketball.
+Ball boys and ball girls, also known as ball kids or collectively as the ball crew, are individuals, usually youths, who retrieve and supply balls for players or officials in various ball sports.
 Though non-essential, their activities help to speed up play by reducing the amount of inactive time.